HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 He counters, hoping to keep the conversation flowing.

 “Yeah.
-But I still think it highlights something fundamental, as also vividly illustrated in today’s politics — where people often have strong opposing opinions and/or preferences.
+But I still think it highlights something fundamental, as vividly illustrated in today’s politics too — where people often have strong opposing opinions and/or preferences.
-A lot of those disagreements indeed come from the incomplete or false understandings, selfish interests, virtue signaling, or strategies;
+A lot of those disagreements indeed come from the incomplete or false understandings, selfish interests, virtue signaling, or strategic deceptions;
 but all in all, a lot comes down to value differences.
 Take abortion as an example;
 I for one think that the differences in the pro and against side